-Estimates of energy resources and consumption, thermodynamics, analysis of efficiencies of energy transfer, energy storage, simple models for Greenhouse effect, trends in global average temperatures, climate debate, climate change, global climate models, solar energy, nuclear reactions in the sun, semiconductor physics, solar cells, wind energy, nuclear fission, nuclear fusion, environmental impact of nuclear energy.
+Estimates of energy resources and consumption, thermodynamics, analysis of efficiencies of energy transfer, energy storage, simple models for Greenhouse effect, trends in global average temperatures, climate debate, climate change, global climate models, solar energy, nuclear reactions in the sun, ocean and ozone, energy from fossil fuels and biomass, solar thermal and photovoltaics, solar cells, hydropower, wind energy, nuclear fission, nuclear fusion, environmental impact of nuclear energy, electricity and storage.

 Pre-requisites: Introductory course in classical physics or thermodynamics